MicrosoftDocs/fabric-docs/docs/admin/monitoring-workspace.md

 ### Refreshes

 The admin monitoring workspace is created when an admin accesses it for the first time.
-Only the admin that created the workspace can refresh its reports and datasets.
-To refresh the reports and datasets manually or use a scheduled refresh, the admin that created the workspace must retain the *Power BI admin* role.
+Only the admin that created the workspace can refresh its reports and datasets using a scheduled refresh.
+To schedule a refresh, the admin that created the workspace must retain the *Power BI admin* role.

 ## Next steps